israelterrill/LETUPreviewerApp/SourceCode/README.txt

 npm install && bower install && composer update bower update

+FOR BOTH:
-If any questions are asked as to which version of Angular to install, use 1.4.x.
+If any questions are asked during installation as to which version of Angular to install, use 1.4.x.

-This should generate all you need to run things.
+This should generate all you need to run the frontend.
 Then, run:
 gulp

 This should run a server in the terminal.
 In your browser, go to localhost:8000, and you should see the application.
 You cannot have two terminals with the gulp command running at the same time.

+Lastly, if you want information/map data to actually show in the front-end, then you MUST run and follow the instructions in the ../TestServer directory (or write your own web server, following the API data formats specified in the ../Documentation/APIDataFormat.txt file).